 As a teacher and educator, Randi has a private vocal coaching and audition prep studio.
 In addition to her career as a collaborative pianist, she performs on violin, harpsichord, voice, and organ.
 Recently, Randi learned the Indian harmonium and performed at the world premiere of the opera Monticello Wakes in Los Angeles.

-Randi currently resides in Phoenix, where she is pursuing her DMA in Conducting at Arizona State University.
+Randi currently resides in Phoenix, where she recently graduated with her DMA in Conducting from Arizona State University.
 She holds a MM in Opera and Musical Theater Conducting from Ithaca College and a BA in Music with Honors from Stanford University.